Skip to content

 Genuinely proprietary data feeds

-If a creator has access to a data source that nobody else has — a private optical-tracking feed, a non-public injury network, a relationship with a team that yields legal-but-private intel — exposing the feature pipeline would not give that data away (the data is the moat, not the pipeline), but it would risk reverse-engineering the source.
-In those rare cases, a glass-box on the model architecture combined with a private input feed is a reasonable compromise.
-The Shark Snip marketplace permits this via "redacted feature" blocks that expose the schema and as-of timestamp without exposing the raw values, but those listings carry a clearly-marked badge so subscribers know which inputs are not auditable.
+If a creator has a data source nobody else has — a private tracking feed, a non-public injury network, a team relationship that yields legal-but-private intel — showing how the model uses it would not give the data away (the data is the moat, not the method), but it could risk tipping off the source.
+In those rare cases, showing the whole model while keeping that one private feed hidden is a fair compromise.
+The Shark Snip marketplace allows this: the creator can keep the raw values of a private input hidden while still showing you that it exists and when it became available.
+Those listings carry a clear badge so subscribers know one input is off-limits to checking.

 Latency-sensitive arbitrage